coderefinery/git-intro/_episodes/02-basics.md

 ### Questions

 - A safe way to undo past commits is to use `git revert`.
 What does it do?
 In doubt, try it.
-- What happens if you accidentally remove a tracked file, is it gone forever?
+- What happens if you accidentally remove a tracked file with `git rm`, is it gone forever?
-- What would justify to modify the Git history and possibly remove commits?
+- What situations would justify to modify the Git history and possibly remove commits?